Changing the Due Dates of Your Bills: Is It Possible?

 So are there cons to changing a payment date?
 If you are making the conscious decision to change your billing schedule, you likely have a good reason for it — meaning you probably won’t encounter any drawbacks with the bill date change itself.

-However, you might find that you spend a lot of time trying to get a company to change a bill due date, only for them to say no. The wasted time and effort for something that might be declined could be a drawback itself.
+However, you might find that you spend a lot of time trying to get a company to change a bill due date, only for them to say no. This could lead to wasted time and effort.

 Recommended: How Long Does a Direct Deposit Take?